chenwardT/lol_stats2/README.md

 API access is provided by [`RiotWatcher`](https://github.com/pseudonym117/Riot-Watcher).

-Asynchronous jobs, such as fetching and analyzing data, is performed by `Celery`, a distributed task queue.
+Asynchronous jobs, such as fetching and analyzing data, are performed by `Celery`, a distributed task queue.
 It is uses `RabbitMQ` as its broker and `Redis` as a result store.